thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 Naming of modules can also help, for instance `Mojo::*` modules should be, by convention, mainly using other `Mojo` inner circle modules as dependencies. `*::Tiny` are generally smaller alternative to other modules of the same purpose, etc...

-Most of the time and when possible, user will choose modules and authors that have an established "reputation".
+Most of the time and when possible, users will choose modules and authors that have an established "reputation".
 This reputation gives them authority on a topic, and the trust of users in term of security.

 On top of that, some indicators of quality (build reports and known problems) and activity (maintainance) can be taken into account.